 Please make sure to add PRA's email address (info@psychrehabassociation.org) to your approved contact list in your email account to ensure you don't miss any critical communications.

 Starting the Exam

-The candidate launches the meeting session in Examity with the proctor (Zoom or Go-to-Meeting platform)
+The candidate launches the meeting session in ProctorU with the Guardian Browser.

 Before starting the exam, the proctor will take the candidate through the authentication process.